Fibro Parenting: Chores for Kids?

 This post may contain affiliate links but at NO extra costs to you.
 For further details, please read my full disclosure policy.

 If you have kids, you may have asked yourself, “Should there be chores for kids?”
-Many of us, myself included, kick the question around as we break a sweat doing our own set of chores – repeatedly – throughout the day.
-Here are pros and cons about chores for kids.
+Many of us, myself included, kick the question around as we break a sweat doing our own set of chores repeatedly throughout the day.
+Here are the pros and cons of chores for kids.

 Chores versus No Chores